 Who is the government lead?

 The private sector plays a critical role in many if not most government IT efforts, and truly transformative initiatives are almost always collaborations.
-However, all Government Innovation Award nominations must specify the government agency where the work is taking place and include a government employee as the project lead.
+However, all Public Sector Innovation nominations must specify the government agency where the work is taking place and include a government employee as the project lead.
 These are not individual awards, but we do need a clear point of contact.

 Is this innovation having an impact?

-Research projects and early-stage pilots are fully eligible for the Government Innovation Awards; the technology or project need not be fully deployed.
+Research projects and early-stage pilots are fully eligible for the Public Sector Innovation Awards; the technology or project need not be fully deployed.
 But whatever the stage of development, it's critical that the nomination explain the mission impact, whether proven or projected.

 Nominations are centered on two "essay questions" about the innovation in question: